solver27/gamerse-nft-contract/README.md

 ### Gamerse NFT Contract

-This is core NFT contract of Gamerse
+This is NFT contract of Gamerse

 ## Development